Ravbug/QReaper/README.md

 Recently, Discord added the ability to scan a QR code with their mobile app to log in.
 It's convenient, but it has a massive flaw.
-Attackers have been gaining access to other people's accounts simply by sending them a Direct Message containing a login QR code but accompanying it with a message like "Scan this QR code to redeem your Nitro gift!"
+Attackers have been gaining access to other people's accounts simply by sending a login QR code but accompanying it with a message like "Scan this QR code to redeem your Nitro gift!"

 To combat these scams, I created this Discord Bot which scans messages for QR codes and deletes any messages containing them.